 This will be an informal, meet and greet truck camper rally with a dessert pot luck Friday evening, February 7, and a pot luck dinner, chili cookoff, and raffle Saturday evening, February 8.
 No admission will be charged to attend the rally.
 This means you’ll need to bring your own food, drinks, paper plates, utensils, napkins, and cups.
 Several classes on various truck camper related topics will be held, including boondocking, off-roading, solar power, and lithium batteries.
 An open house (public viewings) of truck campers will also take place on Sunday afternoon for those who wish to participate.
 A campfire gathering will be held each night as well including a big Saturday evening raffle (raffle tickets for those interested will be available for a nominal donation).
 While classes and other activities will be scheduled each day, plenty of free time will be scheduled as well to allow attendees to socialize with others and shop in town.

 As the Boondocking in the Desert name implies, this will be a boondocking rally held on BLM land in Quartzsite.
 No hookups or other amenities will be available, so empty your black and grey water holding tanks beforehand and bring plenty of food, water, and firewood plus whatever camping furniture you need to be comfortable during the rally.
 Known as the boondocking capital of the world, Quartzsite, Arizona has almost anything you need to make your stay enjoyable including RV repair and supply shops, solar and battery vendors, gas stations with diesel, potable water, dump stations, grocery stores, and restaurants.
-Cell service is slow due to the number of people and RVs in the area.
+Cell service is slow due to the number of people and RVs in the area this time of year.

 Since this is a boondocking rally and everyone will be parked close together, attendees are encouraged to use solar power.
 Your neighbors will thank you for being considerate since solar power is quiet and doesn’t generate noise and fumes like a generator.
 However, if you have to run a generator or run your alternator, you may park in the generator designated parking area that we will create for the rally.
 Also, if you have a portable table, please bring it.
 We will need several tables for the potluck gatherings to display the food.